-Application forms with fee information are available from the Documents part of the page.
+Application forms with fee information are available from the Documents section of this page.

 It is not uncommon for building work to be carried out without Building Regulation approval which can cause problems when the property is being sold.

 The Regularisation procedure allows the Local Authority to consider building work which has been carried out without the submission and approval of plans and the statutory site inspections being made.

 This procedure does not replace the enforcement powers available to the Local Authority and does not provide a “short cut” for those who have failed to follow the correct procedures for obtaining consent.

 An application for a ‘Regularisation Certificate’ can only be made where: